-So you’re at your 30 day window and the clock strikes 12pm, you log into My Disney Experience and hunt for the rare yet must-have FastPasses for Flight of Passage at Animal Kingdom, Slinky Dog Dash at Hollywood Studios and Seven Dwarfs Mine Train at Magic Kingdom, Walt Disney World.
+From My Disney Experience to Kenny the Pirate, we use every tool in the book when our FastPass+ window opens and when the clock strikes 12pm, we log into MDE and hunt for the rare yet must-have FastPasses for Flight of Passage at Animal Kingdom, Slinky Dog Dash at Hollywood Studios and Seven Dwarfs Mine Train at Magic Kingdom, Walt Disney World.
 You might be extremely lucky and find one, or even all three, but the disappointing fact is that at 30 days out they are very rare to get your mitts on.

 If you’re lucky enough to be staying on site at a Disney World hotel then you can book your FastPasses at 60 days out.
 I was very fortunate to be able to do this last year and I got all the FastPasses I wanted during our 2 week holiday.
 But what if you can’t stay on site?
 Here are my tips to still get you on those most wanted rides, but be warned, they do require a bit of work!!